ucsf-wynton/wynton-website-hpc/docs/about/join-new.md

 Select a UCSF Title from the pull down menu.

-Enter the Country, State, and Institution of origin.
+Enter the Country and State of Origin.
+If you are associated with an institution other than UCSF, enter it in the "Institution" field.

 If you are a UCSF Employee, the UCSF Employee/Student ID should be autopopulated from the "Requested For" field.
 If you are not a UCSF employee, student, staff or faculty, enter "none".